-Persian cats are renowned for their luxurious, long coats, which can become easily matted if not properly cared for.
+Persian cats are renowned for their long and luxurious coats, which can easily become matted if not properly cared for.

 Weekly Care:

 - Eye Cleaning: Persians tend to develop tear stains due to their flat faces.
-Regularly clean the eyes to prevent debris buildup and bacterial growth.
+Regularly clean the eyes to avoid debris buildup and bacterial growth.

 Bathing: